FINAL-PROJECT-T-H-K/Social-Network-Project/05JMeterPerformanceTestingAndReport/readMeInstructions.txt

-1.How to create a html report from test plan (.jmx file): jmeter -n -t "the path to your .jmx file'" -l "the path where your .csv file will be created" -e -o "the path where your html folder with the report will be created"
+1.How to create a html report from test plan (.jmx file): jmeter -n -t "the path to your .jmx file'" -l "the path where your .csv file will be created" -e -o "the path where your html folder with the report will be created"!!!!

 2.How to create a html report from a result(.csv) file: jmeter -g "the location of your result .csv file"
--o "the path where your html folder with the report will be created"
+-o "the path where your html folder with the report will be created"!!!

 You can also execute the "ExecuteJmeterTestReportHtml.bat" file, however